libpd/libpd/README.md

   - **clean**, removes the object files
   - **clobber**, removes the linked library files

-Makefile options allow for conditional compilation of libpd util and pd extra externals sources into libpd:
+Makefile options allow for conditional compilation of libpd util and pd extra externals sources into libpd as well as other options:

   - **UTIL=true**, compiles `libpd_wrapper/util` ringbuffer and print concatenator
   - **EXTRA=true**, compiles `pure-data/extra` externals which are then inited in libpd_init()
+  - **DEBUG=true**, compiles libpd with -Wall & no optimizations

 For example, to build libpd with both util and extra:

     make UTIL=true EXTRA=true